python-namibia/python-namibia.github.io-2016/pages/call-for-papers.md

 We welcome your suggestions, and if you'd like to make more than one proposal, please do.

+We're interested in Python-related talks on:

+* science
+* education
+* mathematics
+* the web, including Django and other applications
+* programming techniques and practices
+* community
+* robotics and hardware
+* software libraries and tools
+* ... and anything else!

 If you have never spoken at a conference, a PyCon is a great place to do this for the first time.
 The audience is always friendly and encouraging.